TACTINSA/TACTICOM/Arduino/README.md

 // In loop function
 void loop() {
-    tacticom.tick(); // Periodicaly check for new received commands }
+    tc.tick(); // Periodicaly check for new received commands }
 ```